bparanj/crystal/electronics/basics/resistivity-conductivity.md

+## Resistivity vs Conductivity

+PENDING

+What does it mean to be a reciprocal?

 Is resistivity the opposite of conductivity?

 Yes, resistivity is effectively the inverse of conductivity, but they are not precisely "opposites"; they are reciprocals.

-1. **Conductivity** (\(\sigma\)) measures a material's ability to conduct electric current.
+1. Conductivity (\(\sigma\)) measures a material's ability to conduct electric current.
 It indicates how easily electrons can flow through the material.
 Higher conductivity means lower resistance to current.

-2. **Resistivity** (\(\rho\)) measures a material's resistance to electric current.
+2. Resistivity (\(\rho\)) measures a material's resistance to electric current.
 It indicates how much the material opposes the flow of electrons.
 Higher resistivity means more opposition to current.

 They are mathematically related:

 \[
 \sigma = \frac{1}{\rho} \quad \text{and} \quad \rho = \frac{1}{\sigma}
 \]

-In essence, a high resistivity material (like rubber) has low conductivity, and a high conductivity material (like copper) has low resistivity.
+A high resistivity material (like rubber) has low conductivity, and a high conductivity material (like copper) has low resistivity.
 So, while they aren't opposites, they are inversely related.

 Yes, resistivity and conductivity are mathematical reciprocals of each other, meaning: